Freddy and Rufus

 Photograph: Jill Mead/The Guardian

-Do pop off and read the full event on the Guardian website before we reconvene and see if there’s anything that can be done.
+Do pop off and read the before we reconvene and see if there’s anything that can be done.

 Freddy on RufusRufus on Freddy